thurn/swapdrop/shared/entente/README.md

 identical API.
 In this way, code can be written in either language to interact with the entities.

+## Types

+Entente supports fields with the following primitive types:

+* int32
+* int64
+* float32
+* float64
+* boolean
+* string

+In addition to these primitives, fields can be declared as any Entity type, provided that an entity with the given name is found in the input JSON.

+Furthermore, any field can include "repeated": true in its JSON to generate a List containing values of the indicated type.
+Repeated field names should be singular, not pluralized.

 ## Example

 Here is an example entity description file: